 Where to Stay in London

 Looking for a specific place to stay?
 Well, there ain’t no shortage of them.
-From hotels to Homestays, London has a bed for every weary head.
+From quirky, unique hotels to homestays, London has a bed for every weary head.
 These are my highest recommendations for places to stay in London.